 - are waiting for a test appointment and your test results, if you have symptoms of COVID-19

-- arrived into Ireland from a high risk country
+- arrive into Ireland from a high-risk country

 How to self-isolate

-Do not go outside unless you have your own outdoor space where you can get some fresh air away from other people.
+do not go outside unless you have your own outdoor space away from other people

 If you start to feel unwell